mwiater1/csc420-gui/hw5/README.md

 # Flag Canvas

-This application shows all of the flags of the world and is based on the [world-flags-alternative](https://github.com/mwiater1/world-flags-alternative) and [circle-canvas](https://github.com/mwiater1/circle-canvas) projects.
+This application shows all of the flags of the world and is based on the [Homework #4](../hw4) and [Homework #2](../hw2) projects.
 This was written as Homework #5 for CSC420 at SUNY Oswego.

 ## Getting Started